Phytolacca americana: Toxicity

 All parts of the plant can be toxic and pose risks to human and mammalian health.
 Toxins are found in highest concentration in the rootstock, then leaves and stems, then the ripe fruit.
 The plant generally gets more toxic with maturity, with the exception of the berries, which are dangerous even while green.

 Children may be attracted by clusters of berries.
 Ohio Agricultural Research and Development Center (OARDC) notes:

 Pokeweed is to be avoided during pregnancy and children consuming even one berry may require emergency treatment.
 The plant sap can cause dermatitis in sensitive people.

-The plant is not palatable to most animals and is avoided unless little else is available or it is present in contaminated hay, but horses, sheep and cattle have been poisoned by eating fresh leaves or green fodder and pigs have been poisoned by eating the roots.
+Most animals dislike the taste of the plant and avoid it unless it is the only food source or if it is mixed in their feed.
+The fresh leaves have poisoned livestock who have eaten the green leaves or roots.

 If death occurs, it is usually due to respiratory paralysis.

 Pokeweed poisoning was common in eastern North America during the 19th century, especially from the use of tinctures as antirheumatic preparations and from ingestion of berries and roots that were mistaken for parsnip, Jerusalem artichoke, or horseradish.